MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ## <a name="search"></a> `search`

-Searches for the first occurrence of a sequence within a target range whose elements are equal to those in a given sequence of elements or whose elements are equivalent in a sense specified by a binary predicate to the elements in the given sequence.
+Searches for the first occurrence of a sequence within a target range whose elements are equal to the ones in a given sequence of elements or whose elements are equivalent in a sense specified by a binary predicate to the elements in the given sequence.

 ```cpp
 template<class ForwardIterator1, class ForwardIterator2>